makersacademy/takeaway-challenge/README_TIM.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-* I eventually decided 3 new object class would be necessary: The takeaway, the order, and the checkout message
+* I eventually decided 3 new object classes would be necessary: The takeaway, the order, and the checkout message

 ## Gems